darrenarmstrong85/task-202307/lib/task3/readme.md

 disk.

-Thereefore, outside of relatively fixed cost of sym and init.q storage, this is expected to use approximately (1.72TB + 117.48GB + 83.54 MB) ~= 1.83 TB, which is easy to store on a single high-performance storage storage device.
+Thereefore, outside of relatively fixed cost of sym and init.q storage, this is expected to use approximately (1.72 TB + 176.22 GB + 125.31 MB) ~= 1.89 TB, which is easy to store on a single high-performance storage device.

 ### Solution Setup